Analysis | Reliving the Capitol trauma during impeachment, and beyond

 “At one point in time, these were previously safe spaces to work in,” Hydon said discussing the House floor where lawmakers hid.
 “Now these spaces remind you of the traumatic incident that happened, so you might avoid it or you might be looking out of the corner of your eye or not able to clearly focus on a lawmaking decision or listening to testimony or all the activities you used to do in those rooms because you’re reminded of those incidents that happened.”

-Rep. Eric Swalwell (D.-Calif.) shared that the House was abruptly recessed before a security announcement advised lawmakers and their staff to get under their chairs as rioters had entered the rotunda.
+Rep. Eric Swalwell (D.-Calif.) shared that the House was abruptly recessed before a security announcement advised lawmakers and their staff to get under their chairs as rioters had entered the Capitol Rotunda.

 “As I heard that announcement on the floor, I saw the new House chaplain just on her fourth day on the job walk to the front podium unannounced and amidst the chaos, she started to recite a prayer of peace,” the House impeachment manager said Wednesday.
 “Uncertain what would happen next, I sent a text messages to my wife: ‘I love you and the babies.
 Please hug them for me.’
 I imagine that many of you sent a similar message.”

-The lawmaker’s experience was one of several shared this week as Democratic lawmakers reminded the jury of senators about how traumatic the episode was — and how much more deadly it could have been for those involved.
-For more than a month, Democrats have tried to communicate to the public and those on the other sides of the aisle that the violent rhetoric of former president Donald Trump — and GOP lawmakers who support him — almost cost them their lives.
+The lawmaker’s experience was one of several shared this week as Democrats reminded the jury of senators about how traumatic the episode was — and how much more deadly it could have been for those involved.
+For more than a month, Democrats have tried to communicate to the public and those on the other sides of the aisle that the violent rhetoric of Trump — and GOP lawmakers who support him — almost cost them their lives.

 Just days after the riot, Rep. Mondaire Jones (D.-N.Y.), a freshman lawmaker, told me: